Raphael40/Java-Course/03_java-fundamentals/01_classes.md

 # Java fundamentals - Hello World, classes

-In this module we're going to run our first program and look at the fundementals of Java including classes.
+In this section:

+-   Run our first class
+-   Create our first class
+-   Learn about classes

+## Hello World

 To follow along you will need to clone this repo which contains some starter code and a completed repo: https://github.com/Raphael40/Java-Course-Support-Repo

-## Hello World

-Once cloned you can open the Java-Course-Support-Repo directory in IntelliJ.
+Once cloned, open the Java-Course-Support-Repo in IntelliJ.

-At this point you will see a .idea directory has been made.
+At this point you will see a `.idea` directory has been made.
 IntelliJ creates this directory to store settings, version controls, and metadata about your project.
 You can ignore it.

 Next we want to switch onto the java-fundamentals branch as shown in the image below.